Central Railroad of Long Island: Garden City–Mitchel Field Secondary

 In 1946, in order to bring building materials to the huge new Levittown development, the rails were relaid eastward just east of the Wantagh Parkway, where a temporary freight terminal was set up.
 The track crossed the parkway at grade and trains were flagged across.
 However, by the early 1950s the Levitt construction gradually came to an end and Mitchel Field began to gradually curtail its operations as the surrounding areas began their suburban development.
 The LIRR had initially wanted to rebuild the entire branch to serve the new community of Levittown, however, Levitt did not want the railroad running through the town.
 Shuttle service to Plainedge thus ended in 1953 with the rails being pulled up again to just west of the Meadowbrook Parkway.
 The opening of the Meadowbrook Parkway and the laying out of Salisbury Park by the county in the late 1950s further cut the track back to the present Roosevelt Raceway terminus.
 A line of high tension wires still marks the old right-of-way all the way to Bethpage.
 In 1961, passenger service on the Central Extension was abandoned, when the Roosevelt Raceway Specials were taken away because of the refusal of the Raceway officials to contribute to the cost of the service.

 The LIRR continued to use the line in its freight service, officially giving the line its current name the Garden City-Mitchell Field Secondary.
-A large freight yard remained in Garden City servicing some local industries such as A&P, General Bronze, and Newsday.
+A large freight yard remained in Garden City servicing some local industries such as A&P, the General Bronze Corporation, and Newsday.
 Many plans were developed by the LIRR during the fifties and sixties to use the remaining portion of trackage and build a "Nassau Hub" that would service the many new retail outfits that sprung up in the area such as Roosevelt Field Mall, as well as the newly built Nassau Coliseum, and Nassau Community College, which was built on part of the Mitchel Field site.
 However, lack of resources (at the time the bankrupt LIRR was in the process of being bought by the MTA from the Pennsylvania Railroad), as well as community opposition from residents in Garden City shelved those plans.
 As the years went on the remaining freight customers along the line also disappeared.

 In 1997 the LIRR decided to privatize its freight services by contracting them out to a newly developed short line the New York and Atlantic Railway (NYAR), however, NYAR has no customers using the line.
 Today the line is primarily used for the Ringling Brothers Barnum and Bailey Circus train, which uses the secondary and the Garden City yard to store its trains when the circus makes its yearly visit to Nassau Veterans Memorial Coliseum.
 During the rest of the year, the line remains rather dormant except for a couple of equipment moves by the LIRR.